ANNOUNCEMENT TEXT

 Early Decision

-No. The exception to this is students who apply to both Emory College of Arts and Sciences and Oxford College under an Early Decision plan, as both colleges are part of the same university.
-You are free to apply to multiple colleges and universities under Regular Decision or rolling admission plans.
+The exception is for students applying to both Emory College of Arts and Sciences and Oxford College under an Early Decision plan, as both are part of Emory University.
+You may still apply to other institutions under Regular Decision or rolling admission plans.

 Binding means you are entering into a contractual agreement stating that Emory University is your first choice school, and that, if admitted with adequate financial aid, you will enroll here and withdraw all other college applications.